yohanlebret/Testy/README.md

 Testy
 =====

-Create custom test to learn a language
+Create custom tests to learn a language